 Meal kit delivery services for families: A few quick notes

-Before we jump into the meal kit details, I want to note that, for me, the services that actually prep ingredients — they deliver what I need already chopped and diced — are the better value for your dollar.
+Before we jump into the meal kit details, I want to note that, for me, the services that actually prep ingredients — they deliver what I need already chopped and diced — are the better value for your dollar, provided you’re really going to eat exactly what they send you on that date.
 But others cater to specific diets or are designed just for kids.
 It all just depends on your needs and wants.

-Also, waste is one of our biggest concerns with all of these services (so many individually wrapped items!).
 Of course, you can recycle or reuse the packaging for school lunches or your own meal prep.
 You can also check with your service to see if they’ll allow you to return containers after use.
-All that said, you may also want to weigh in the fact that you may be avoiding some food waste by purchasing only what you need for dinner.
-As in, no more half-bunches of cilantro or partial jars of yogurt in the trash.
+All that said, you may also want to weigh in the fact that you may be avoiding some food waste because you’re purchasing only what you need for dinner.
+As in, no more half-bunches of cilantro or partial jars of yogurt starting to go bad in the fridge.

 This post contains affiliate links, and purchases may generate a small commission that helps support our team at no additional cost to you.